Nimagondu Sihi Suddi

 Nimagondu Sihi Suddi is a 2025 Indian Kannada-language comedy drama film directed by Raghu Bhat and Sudhindra Nadiger.
-The film stars Raghu Bhat, Kavya Shetty, Harini Shreekanth, Sujay Shastry, and Padmini Narasimhan.
+Written by Raghu Bhat, the film is produced by Harish N. Gowda under the banner Avyakta Cinemas.
+It stars Raghu Bhat, Kavya Shetty, Harini Shreekanth, Sujay Shastry, and Padmini Narasimhan.
+With cinematography by Anand Sunderesha, editing by Naveen Tej Raghunatha L., and a musical score composed by Ashwin Hemanth, the film was predominantly shot in Bengaluru and the coastal landscapes of Goa.